-COSMIC ARMCHAIR is an indie electronic pop duo from Singapore, featuring Cosmic Jane (singer / songwriter) on vocals and Cosmic Ben (producer / arranger) on keyboards and touchscreens.
-With influences from Pop, New Wave, Trance, Synthpop and EDM, fans and critics say they sound like St Etienne, La Roux, Goldfrapp, Depeche Mode or Chicane.
+Cosmic Armchair is an indie electronic pop duo from Singapore, featuring Cosmic Jane (singer / songwriter) on vocals and Cosmic Ben (producer / arranger) on keyboards and touchscreens.
+With influences from Tears for Fears, Ayumi Hamasaki, Pet Shop Boys, Armin van Buuren, Depeche Mode, Sting, Howard Jones, St Etienne, Front 242, and Assemblage 23, fans and critics describe them as a cross between ’90s synth-pop, trance and new wave.

 Cosmic Jane and Cosmic Ben met at the Electronic Music Lab (EML) at the National University of Singapore while working on solo electronic music projects.
 They formed Cosmic Armchair in 2008 and have since released multiple EPs and remix CDs, which can be found in selected stores as well as online on iTunes, Amazon, Spotify and Bandcamp.
 Cosmic Armchair signed a multi-album deal with leading alternative electronic record label Alfa Matrix (based in Europe) in 2014, and have been featured in compilations Songs from the Matrix and Absolute Grrrrls Manifesto.